Sixth Social Networking Workshop at COMSNETS

 The goal of this workshop is to facilitate cross-disciplinary discussions of relevance to social networking.
 Submissions should contain novel ideas and applications, and must be evaluated experimentally.
-This workshop provides an opportunity to compare and contrast human behaviour as known through sociology with Web-based evidence of social interactions.
+Our workshop provides an opportunity to compare and contrast human behaviour as known through sociology, with Web-based evidence of social interactions.
 We welcome contributions from researchers working on the following topics of interest, including, but not limited to:

 - Automatic discovery and analysis of Web-based social networks